snaplet/docs-old/docs/03-getting-started/02-configuration.md

 :::note Typescript support

-For the `snaplet.config.ts` to have his full autocompletion capabilities, you need to turn on two typescript compiler options in the `tsconfig.json` of your project:
+For the `snaplet.config.ts` file to have its full autocompletion capabilities, you need to turn on two typescript compiler options in the `tsconfig.json` of your project:

     ```json
     {